 When Mystery, Inc. are guests of honor at the grand opening of the Coolsville Museum of Criminology, a masked villain shows up and creates havoc before stealing the costumes of the gang's most notorious villains: Black Knight Ghost, Pterodactyl Ghost and Tar Monster.
-Could it be that their nemesis, mad scientist Jonathan Jacobo has returned and is trying to recreate their deadliest foes?
-Velma has a crush on the hunk / museum curator Patrick Wisely but why is he acting so suspicious?
-The Mystery Gang is hard pressed to succeed this time, since pesky TV reporter Heather Jasper-Howe insists they are buffoons.Written by
+Could it be that their nemesis, mad scientist Jonathan Jacobo has returned and is trying to recreate their deadliest enemies?
+Velma has a crush on the museum curator Patrick Wisely despite her fears of intimacy but why is he acting so suspicious?
+The Mystery Gang is hard pressed to succeed this time, since annoying television reporter Heather Jasper-Howe insists they are buffoons.Written by

 Under license from Universal Music Enterprises See more »

 21 of 31 people found this review helpful.

 Was this review helpful to you?

 | Report this